 Understanding Utility Costs In Aruba Homes

 Thinking about a home in Aruba and wondering what your monthly utilities will look like?
 You are not alone.
-Electricity, water, propane, internet and HOA fees can feel different on an island, especially if you plan to rent your property part-time or manage it from abroad.
+Electricity, water, propane, septic tank, internet and HOA fees can feel different on an island, especially if you plan to rent your property part-time or manage it from abroad.
 This guide gives you a clear, practical way to estimate costs, ask the right questions, and spot easy savings before you buy.
 Let’s dive in.

 Why Aruba utility costs feel different